Not Everything Goes Into The Suitcase

 4) Relief For Aching Muscles

-If I know we will be walking a lot (most of the places we travel), I will try to book a room with a tub.
+If I know we will be walking a lot (most of the places we travel), I will try to book a room with a hot tub.
 There is nothing better than sinking into a hot tub when we return from a long walking day.
-This experience is even better if I can put epsom salts in the water.
+Even though we do less walking at home, we have still spoken at length about getting a hot tub for our garden.

 We were once warned about taking any quantity of bath salts in our carry-on luggage.
 I am not sure if having it in your checked bags would result in an extra search of the bag.
 We have had far too many locks cut off of luggage to risk it.
 We will find the local pharmacy and try to find epsom salts when we land.